ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 - GitHub provides Issues and Discussions to facilitate collaboration.
 - Issues are specific and actionable, while discussions are open-ended.
+- If you want to discuss a topic and you're not sure if it is an Issue or a Discussion, just pick one.
+It will be ok:-)

 ### What's Next?